 What is an electric car?

 These are cars powered by electricity, stored in the battery, instead of gas.
-Some models are full-electric cars known as battery powered electric vehicles (BEV) and others are plug-in hybrid models powered with both electricity and gas.
+Some models are full-electric cars known as battery powered electric vehicles (BEV) and others are plug-in hybrid (PHEV) models powered with both electricity and gas.

-Depending on car model, a full-electric car can travel 100 to 300 miles before the batteries need charging.
-The driving range per charge is anticipated to increase in future EV models.
+Depending on the model, a full-electric car can travel 100 to 300 miles before the batteries need charging.
+The driving range per charge is expected to increase in future EV models.
 This is due to the addition of more on-board battery capacity as battery costs decrease.

 Plug-in hybrid electric cars have a gas engine in addition to an electric motor.
 The gas engine kicks -in once the batteries run out of power, typically after 15 to 50 miles of travel.

 Why drive one?

 Electric vehicles have zero emissions of pollution from the tailpipe.
 In fact, a full-electric car has no tailpipe.
 Driving an electric car helps improve local air quality, especially in high population neighborhoods near busy roadways.
 And when you charge your EV with electricity from renewable wind or solar sources, there are zero emissions both when the car is operating and during charging.
 Some EV drivers have even put solar in at their homes; others have signed up for community solar or utility EV renewable energy programs: mncharging.org.

 Even when charged with electricity from the grid, electric vehicles have two-thirds fewer carbon dioxide emissions than gas vehicles due to their high energy-efficiency.
 In addition, Minnesota’s electricity generation continues to include more wind and solar—making it even greener to drive an EV!